Provence Bucket List: What are the Top Tourist Attractions to Visit in Provence, France?

 Go sightseeing in Aix-en-Provence

-Aix-en-Provence is also well known for its streets that resemble the European, boutique-style buildings in Belle’s small town in Beauty and the Beast.
+Aix-en-Provence is well known for its streets that resemble the European, boutique-style buildings in Belle’s small town in Beauty and the Beast.
 There are also markets and shopping districts to visit.

 This city offers the best blend between rural and urban, and if you are looking to experience the Southern France lifestyle, staying in this city is your best bet.